-Section 1.
-The City of Rochester, in the County of Monroe, New York (herein called "City"), is hereby authorized to finance a portion of the costs of the Rundel Library Structural Terrace Improvements Phase IV Project, including reconstruction of the north terrace, structural repairs to the underlying substructure, enhanced outdoor gathering spaces, improved public access and visibility to the riverfront, landscape features, terrace lighting, and, along the east sidewalk on South Avenue, reconstruction of the sidewalk and the adjacent elevated sidewalk and bus stop, and illuminated runnel (collectively, the "Project").
+Bond Ordinance of the City of Rochester, New York authorizing the issuance of \$600,000 Bonds of said City to finance the costs of the Rundel Library Structural Terrace Improvements Phase IV Project access and visibility to the riverfront, landscape features, terrace lighting, and, along the east sidewalk on South Avenue, reconstruction of the sidewalk and the adjacent elevated sidewalk and bus stop, and illuminated runnel (collectively, the "Project").
 The estimated maximum cost of said class of objects or purposes, including preliminary costs and costs incidental thereto and the financing thereof, is \$9,825,027.
 The plan of financing includes the issuance of \$600,000 in bonds of the City, which amount is hereby appropriated therefor, the issuance of \$3,457,000 bonds of the City authorized in Ordinance No. 2016-344, the issuance of \$770,000 bonds of the City authorized in Ordinance No. 2020-45, \$178,027 from a Rochester Gas and Electric Corporation grant appropriated in Ordinance No. 2020-113, \$2,000,000 in anticipated reimbursements from the Dormitory Authority of the State of New York appropriated in Ordinance No. 2018-53, the issuance of \$250,000 bonds of the City authorized in Ordinance No. 2018-313, \$1,500,000 in anticipated reimbursements from the New York State ROC the Riverway/Upstate Revitalization Initiative appropriated in Ordinance No. 2019-370, the issuance of \$1,070,000 bonds of the City authorized in Ordinance No. 2019-371, and the levy and collection of taxes on all the taxable real property in the City to pay the principal of said bonds and the interest thereon as the same shall become due and payable.